Improve the quality of life of people in our supply chain

 The right thing to do

-Promoting and adhering to sustainable business practices helps safeguard human rights, improve labor conditions, protect workers’ health and safety, tackle social inequalities, and contribute toward alleviating poverty.
+Promoting and adhering to sustainable business practices in our direct and indirect operations helps safeguard human rights, improve labor conditions, protect workers’ health and safety, tackle social inequities, and contribute toward alleviating poverty.

 The business case

-Caring for the quality of life of the people in our supply chain is a major contributor to building preparedness, resilience, and overall long-term success.
+Caring for the quality of life of the people in our supply chain is a major contributor to our preparedness, resilience, and long-term success.

 read more